-Students engage with a variety of texts for enjoyment.
+Teachers use the Australian Curriculum for English to develop learning opportunities for students.
+Students are given the opportunity to engage with a variety of texts including; novels, films, plays, Shakespeare, poetry, short stories, picture books, advertising materials and live performances.
 They listen to, read, view, interpret, evaluate and perform a range of spoken, written and multimodal texts in which the primary purpose is aesthetic, as well as texts designed to inform and persuade.
-These include various types of media texts including newspapers, magazines and digital texts, early adolescent novels, non-fiction, poetry and dramatic performances.
 Students develop their understanding of how texts, including media texts, are influenced by context, purpose and audience.